edkerk/reproducible-research-init/README.md

     |  +- paper/        # manuscript(s), whether generated or not
     |
     |- data             # raw and primary data, are not changed once created
-    |  |- raw/          # raw data generated in-lab or by collaborators, will not be altered
+    |  |- raw_internal/ # raw data generated in-lab or by collaborators, will not be altered
-    |  |- external/     # data from third-party sources, databases etc, will not be altered
+    |  |- raw_external/ # data from third-party sources, databases etc, will not be altered
     |  |- interim/      # intermediate data that has been transformed, will not be altered once created
     |  +- clean/        # cleaned data for figures/visualizations, will not be altered once created
     |
+    |- template.gitignore # a .gitignore template in case project will be hosted on github
     |- notebook.txt     # a lab notebook where activities relating to this project should be entered
     |- requirements.txt # the requirements file for reproducing the analysis environment,
     |                     e.g. generated with `pip freeze > requirements.txt`